Tutorial#

 Without using sympy, obtain the roots for all the quadratics.

-We will start by defining an object to represent a quadratic.
+Start by defining an object to represent a quadratic.
 This is called a class.

 import math